Technical Success Stories: Delkin Matches Product & Testing to Unique Environmental Requirements

-“We looked for ways to make our Dashboard Security cameras less expensive when we first introduced them.
-We knew this market segment that used our product was both cost and budget time-frame sensitive, and we wanted to have a reliable product that was also affordable, and could be used across a customer’s entire fleet.
+“We looked for ways to make our Dashboard cameras more rugged when we first introduced them.
+We knew this market segment that used our product was both cost and budget time-frame sensitive, and we wanted to have a reliable product that has high endurance, and could be used across a customer’s entire fleet.
 We discussed the quoted temp specifications for the cards when using MLC, but our thinking was the product was in an environment where the temperature in the vehicles could not exceed what humans would consider comfortable, by using either Air Conditioning or heat, the environment would not exceed 0-70°C”

 “When the failures started to appear, we were sure it was a CF card design issue or flaw, we investigated what state the card was in on start-up, and were not able to determine what was causing the failure.
 When our supplier could not find any issues with the CF cards, one of our Engineers called Delkin”

-The Camera maker called a Delkin sales associate, and described the problem.
+The Camera maker called a Delkin Sales Specialist and described the problem.
 The salesperson discussed the issue with her supervisor and agreed there might be a chance to work with the customer in the future, and decided to at least discuss the issue with the technical team at Delkin.
-If they were able to suggest some testing or alternate diagnosis ideas, it would at least help the camera maker out of a bind, and may lead to some business down the road.
+If they were able to suggest some product testing or alternate diagnosis ideas, it would at least help the camera maker out of a bind, and may lead to some business down the road.

 The Delkin Customer Applications team often gets calls from people using other brands of cards with problems.
 Usually the conversation needs to be limited, as it is difficult to diagnose a problem with a card not of our design and manufacture.
 We can and do often at least give some ideas or theorize on possible things to test in order to find the root cause.

-During a brief discussion about the host, Operating System, Industrial SBC being used, environment and the details around the failed units, it was discovered the failed units were all from extreme heat environments.
+During a brief discussion about the host, Operating System, environment, and the details around the failed units, it was discovered the failed units were all from extreme heat environments.
 Yuma AZ, Palm Springs CA and Phoenix AZ.
 Despite nationwide sales of this camera, no failures were encountered in areas of moderate or cold environments.
 A theory around temperature developed.

 Delkin MLC CF cards were tested in temperature chambers at the Poway facility.
 Rapid temperature changes were used in our HALT and HASS equipment to determine the operating margin while the card was being used in a host.
 While the flash was rated for 0-70°C, it was able to start up and operate at temperatures 5-7° warmer than rated.
 This sort of slight margin is often the case when using new, major brand flash, and in some cases exceeding the specifications by more than 10% is normal.
 It was noted that once over 80°C the card would no longer operate.

 You have to choose carefully when designing in an industrial storage solution for your embedded device.
 Besides finding one which meets your requirements for physical size, capacity, temperature, cost, functionality, and your usage model, you need to choose a standard that will still be supported for the lifetime of your product.
-Consumer based standards come and go, so consult with Delkin to help you make the right choice on an embedded storage solution that will exceed the extreme requirements of your host device.
+Consumer-based standards come and go, so consult with Delkin to help you with product testing and make the right choice on an industrial embedded storage solution that will exceed the extreme requirements of your host device.

 Lean on Delkin’s Technical Team